The Feynman Technique – How to Learn Faster

 Introduction – The Feynman Technique

 Everyone can learn faster by using the Feynman Technique.
-By using this technique, people would understand the topics better than before and retain information for years.
-To use this technique, you will need to pretend you are teaching someone in topics you are studying.
+By using this technique, people would understand the topics better than before, and they would be able to retain information for years.
+To use this technique, you will need to pretend you are teaching someone in the topics you are studying.
 You will need to follow a series of steps to use that technique effectively.

 Step 1: Choose a topic you want to learn